A113L/rulest/README.md

 - The identity rule (`:`) is always written first for Hashcat compatibility
 - Rules are sorted by hit frequency (descending), then alphabetically
 - All rules are guaranteed GPU-valid (max 255 ops, correct argument syntax)
+- Encoding is `latin-1` to preserve byte-level fidelity with Hashcat's expected input

 ---